-The Deputy Prime Minister emphasized that the development of a decree regulating the direct power purchase mechanism (DPPA) between renewable energy power generation units and large electricity users and a decree regulating the mechanism and policies to encourage the development of self-produced and self-consumed rooftop solar power is of great significance, as it is a mechanism and policy to promote the development of clean, environmentally friendly power sources, mobilizing people and businesses to participate...
+The Deputy Prime Minister emphasized that the development of a decree regulating the direct power purchase and sale mechanism (DPPA) between renewable energy power generation units and large electricity users and a decree regulating the mechanism and policies to encourage the development of self-produced and self-consumed rooftop solar power is of great significance, as it is a mechanism and policy to promote the development of clean, environmentally friendly power sources, mobilizing people and businesses to participate...

 Regarding the draft decree regulating the mechanism for direct electricity trading between power generation units and large electricity users, the Deputy Prime Minister requested institutionalizing the responsibility of the Ministry of Industry and Trade and EVN in the decree for ensuring the safety of the power system when conducting buying and selling transactions through the national grid.